Rothamsted/rdf2pg/README.md

 	FILTER ( isIRI ( ?toIri ) ).	#  Just in case of problems

 	# Fictitious IRI for plain relations.
 We always need a relation iri on the Cypher end,
-	#  so typically will do this for straight triples
+	# so typically will do this for straight triples.
+	#
 	BIND (
 		IRI ( CONCAT (
 		  STR ( ex: ),